alexchandler100/MAT_180/colorized/README.md

 This architecture first downsamples the input in term of spatial resolution, but with more and channels because of the convolutions (64 -> 128 -> 256 -> 512 -> 1024).
 It also has a bottleneck in the middle that allow the network to learn the most important information to perform the task.
 Then, an upsampling is performed in order to output an image of the same shape as the input.
 Between the layers of identical size of the encoder and decoder, there is also residual connections (or skip connections), which improves the gradient flow.

+In recent work on Diffusion models ([1],[2],[3],[4]), it has been shown that the self-attention layers greatly improves the results of diffusion models.
+In this first implementation, we made the choice of not implementing attention layers.
+As we don't have the computing power to train a model with hundreds of millions of parameters, we also reduced the size of the network in terms of depth and number of convolution kernels.

 In this section, each main blocks are described, in order to present the architecture of our custom U-Net.

 #### Timestep embedding